FOLLOWING DARWIN

 2

-In the cockpit, the students took part in the first interactive activity of the exhibition: a game that simulated the sorting of the collection material, which consisted of separating animals based on their own criteria.
+In the cockpit, students participated in the first interactive activity of the exhibition: a game that simulated the sorting of collected materials, requiring them to categorize animals based on their own criteria.

 3